le-petit-prince/dstahlke-gnuplot-iostream-wiki/BasicUsage.markdown

 You can pass the path to your gnuplot executable, along with any commandline parameters:
 	Gnuplot gp("gnuplot -persist");
 The `-persist` option prevents the gnuplot window from closing when your program exits, at least on Linux.
 On Windows it's a bit trickier and I don't really have a good solution yet (although you can just make your program wait for a keystroke before exiting).
-On Windows, you need to be careful to properly quote the path:
+On Windows, you may need to be careful to properly quote the path:
 	Gnuplot gp("\"C:\\my path\\gnuplot.exe\"");
 The default constructor, with no arguments, is the same as `Gnuplot gp("gnuplot")`.